tylerpierson/campus_api_component/README.md

 ### Show User
 To show an individual user, submit a GET request to **localhost:3000/users/:id**. *No authorization necessary*.

+### Show Class
+In order to show a specific class with the teacher and the students within that teacher's students array, send a get request as a teacher to **localhost:3000/users/class/:id**.

 ### Create a new **STUDENT** as a staff member (Admin or Teacher)
 If you are currently logged into an admin account or a teacher account, you can create new student account by submitting a POST request to **localhost:3000/users/:id**.
 When creating the student be sure to enter the role as 'student' or it will not process correctly.
+The campusNum will be auto populated based on the creators campusNum.
 ```
     {
         "name": "Steve Rogers",
         "email": "steve@student.com",
         "password": "secret",
-        "campus": "GA Elementary",
         "role": "student"
     }
 ```
 Once the student has been created, the newly created student ID will be populated into the creating user's 'students' array, and if the creator is a 'teacher' role, then the teacher's ID will be populated in the newly created student's 'teachers' array.

+### Create a new **TEACHER** as an admin role
+If you are logged into an admin account, you can create a new teacher by following the same steps as above when creating a student.
+The only difference, is that the teacher's role must be set as 'teacher' prior to submission.

 ### Create an assignment
 To create an assignment, a POST request must be sent with the following JSON format in the body of the request: